Grant writing is a lot like dating in college (I’m speaking from experience here). Tips and advice are required.

 You don’t go out on one date and call it good.
 You go on many dates—some are duds and some are worth further investigation.
 You don’t write one grant and expect it to end like a fairytale.
 It will probably end in frustration, some ice cream and a good movie.
 You probably won’t get it right the first time.
 You will learn, rework, resubmit new proposals, and eventually land the perfect one and put a ring on it.

 Now for the slightly scary stuff.
 There are over 1.5 million registered nonprofits in the United States.
 That’s a lot of nonprofits gunning for the same money.
 But foundations and corporations award roughly $50 billion dollars annually.
 So, you know when your mom always told you that there are a lot of fish in the sea?
 It applies here too—there’s a lot of grant money to be had if you’re willing to go after it.

-If you’re ready to start the courtship, here are my dating tips for finding the perfect grant:
+If you’re ready to start the courtship, here are my dating and grant writing tips for finding the perfect grant:

 Do Your Research

 If you’re at the point where you’re looking for “the one,” you don’t go out on dates with any ol’ guy or gal.
 You look into them.
 You creep on them extensively on social media.
 Take the time to get all of the facts about the grant you’ve chosen to apply for, and realize that most grants have very specific requirements.
 Don’t waste your time applying for grants that don’t perfectly fit your nonprofit organization.
 If you’re going to commit to applying for grants in the first place, be willing to commit to the needed research that precedes the actual application process.

 You know how there are certain dating sites for different types of people?
 (Christian Mingle and FarmersOnly for example.)
 There are different types of grants and it’s vital that you look into which category your NPO fits into the best.
 The grants given out by foundations or corporate giving programs fall into one of two categories: